 Jos Duncan is a multimedia producer, filmmaker and development strategist who has garnered success as an artist and in business.
-She currently works as the Manager of Business Development and Digital Marketing with Marketing Salon in Philadelphia.
+She currently works as Creative Producer with Marketing Salon in Philadelphia.
 Known for finding “sweet spots” between creativity and generating revenue, Jos has worked with dozens of start ups, non-profit organizations and artists to develop profitable projects from conception through completion.

 Jos’ artistic career began as a regional theater artist where she performed primarily as a dancer.
 After being cast on a national tour that was canceled, she took interest in producing and creating independent works.
 In 2005, she started working with Scribe Video Center in Philadelphia, taking video production classes there at night.
 In 2007, she founded GriotWorks, a non-profit organization which used storytelling as a tool for social change.
 Under her direction, GriotWorks became a signature organization in presenting cultural work through the production of short films, multimedia engagement projects and cultural competency programs.